JulienGenovese/JulienGenovese/README.md

 You can find some Kaggle competitions that I did and some other works.

-In particular you can find a complete tutorial of the MNIST dataset and the Titanic Dataset.
+In particular you can find a complete tutorial of the MNIST dataset, the Titanic Dataset and imbalanced dataset.

 Usually these projects are explained during my Meetup Conferences with Machine Learning Together Milan.
 You can find some of my explaination [here](https://www.youtube.com/playlist?list=PLjb-lLu1LyjT9QKEqy-lMquMhceEtAY0t).  :muscle: